farhiongit/c_thread_pool/README.md

 - The argument `make_local`, if not null, is a user defined function that returns a pointer to data for a local usage by a worker.
   This pointer can next be retrieved by tasks with the function `threadpool_worker_local_data ()`.
-  `make_local` is called in a multi-thread-safe manner at the initialization of a worker and is passed the pointer to global data.
+  `make_local` is called in a multi-thread-safe manner at the initialisation of a worker and is passed the pointer to global data.
   `make_local` can therefore safely access (and update) the content of `global_data` if needed.
 - The argument `delete_local`, if not null, is a user defined function that is executed to release and destroys the local data used by each worker (passed as an argument) when a worker stops.
   `delete_local` is called in a multi-thread-safe manner at the termination of a worker and is passed the pointer to global data.